Tipcat-98/redditpostsgw2tipcat/README.md

 * Shatters don't feel impactful to hit, even though they have nice effects and/or damage.
 More feeling related than numbers related.

 * Instrument buff upkeep can be very punishing:
-A. Messing up your rotation is hard to recover from.
+A. Messing up your rotation is hard to recover from. <br>
-B. Going downstate removes all instruments, and there are other cases where all your instruments can be removed (transforms etc).
+B. Going downstate removes all instruments, and there are other cases where all your instruments can be removed (transforms etc). <br>
-C. Bosses phasing at certain timings can be hard to deal with / Phases are hard to adapt your rotation around.
+C. Bosses phasing at certain timings can be hard to deal with / Phases are hard to adapt your rotation around. <br>

-__Bugs__
+__Bugs__ <br>
 * Call and Response: does not spawn the afterimage if no enemy is nearby or the enemy is invulnerable, this ruins the supportive aspects of the trait.
 * Ego Restoration: does not grant a clone when used with Tale of the Second Scion.
 * Inspiring Distortion (Inspiration): Does not work with Harmonious Harp (F4)
 * Auspicious Anguish: Test if it converts conditions

-__**Point-by-point Community Feedback**__
+__**Point-by-point Community Feedback**__ <br>
 Fortissimo overshadows the other 2 Grandmaster traits, this is in part due to Call and Response being so broken with Shatter traits.

-Call and Response effectively summons a phantasm that repeats the shatter, how unfortunate that it dysfunctional with both Phantasm and Shatter traits.
+Call and Response effectively summons a phantasm that repeats the shatter, how unfortunate that it dysfunctional with both Phantasm and Shatter traits. <br>
 To emphasise how broken it is, let's go over most traits that affects Pllusions and Shatters:
 * Phantasmal Fury: Does not grant the afterimage fury
 * Sharper Images: Makes the afterimage inflict bleeding.